 2008 was a huge year for Frontier, with the company scoring the coveted #1 Australasian Promoter spot.
 With over 40 tours across the year Australian and New Zealand audiences were entertained by some of the world's most exciting artists, including PJ Harvey, Rod Stewart, The Police, Maroon 5, Foo Fighters, Simple Plan, Snow Patrol, Billy Joel, Crowded House, Sting & Edin Karamazov, Anti-Flag, MGMT and Kylie.

 2009 followed suit for Frontier, bringing spectacular tours including Kings of Leon, The Black Eyed Peas, Leonard Cohen, The Veronicas, MGMT, Rise Against and Fall Out Boy amongst many others to the Australian and New Zealand concert going public.
-A significant event for The Frontier Touring Company in 2009 was helping stage Australia's groundbreaking Sound Relief event.
+A significant event for Frontier Touring in 2009 was helping stage Australia's groundbreaking Sound Relief event.
 Melbourne's event - held at the iconic MCG - drew over 80 000 patrons, cementing it as the largest concert event in Australian history.
 Bringing together artists including Midnight Oil, Split Enz, Hunters & Collectors, Kings of Leon, Liam Finn and Bliss N Eso, Sound Relief was an event most of Australia will remember for some time to come.
-The year also saw the launch of our new and improved website with cool added features, enhanced site navigation and a sleek design.

-2010 saw Frontier Touring turn 30 and celebrate our 500th tour with the illustrious Tom Jones - see Industry Media Releases section- and an array of massive tours including Leonard Cohen, Eagles and many more.
+2010 saw Frontier Touring turn 30 and celebrate our 500th tour with the illustrious Tom Jones and an array of massive tours including Leonard Cohen, Eagles and many more.
 Frontier Touring also had the first show in a new Hanging Rock concert series where the incomparable Leonard Cohen took his infamously serene performances to the iconic Hanging Rock in Victoria's Macedon Ranges.